 AIS tracking data showed the vessel doing repeatedly “man overboard rescue turn” maneuvers in search of the missing man.
 The nearest Portuguese “Maritime Rescue Recovery Center” dispatched a search plane to the area.
 Later, the cruise ship was released from the search operation and continued on to Tenerife.
 The man’s body was never found.

-On May 20, the voyage was officially cancelled.
+On May 20, the voyage was officially canceled.
 As compensation, all passengers were offered free shore excursions and tours in Valencia, plus 50% refund and EUR 100 PP in onboard credit.

-On May 20, Costa Crociere arranged charter flights and flew to Genoa and Rome all Deliziosa passengers with scheduled disembarkation in these Italian ports (part of the cancelled itinerary).
-The next scheduled cruises (starting May 20 from Civitavecchia-Rome and May 21 from Savona) were also cancelled.
+On May 20, Costa Crociere arranged charter flights and flew to Genoa and Rome all Deliziosa passengers with scheduled disembarkation in these Italian ports (part of the canceled itinerary).
+The next scheduled cruises (starting May 20 from Civitavecchia-Rome and May 21 from Savona) were also canceled.

 The ship entered service on May 23, continuing its Mediterranean itinerary program with the re-scheduled 11-day (instead of 13-day) Black Sea cruise departing from Savona on May 23 (instead of May 21).
 All booked passengers received 25% refund plus EUR 100 PP in onboard credit.
 To all booked passengers that were already in Savona, the cruise company offered 2-night hotel stay (4-star hotel accommodation) until the May 23 boarding.

-On January 15, 2014, while operating on World Cruise itinerary roundtrip from Savona Italy, the ship rescued 8 seaman from a sinking motor yacht in the middle of the Atlantic Ocean.
+On January 15, 2014, while operating on World Cruise itinerary roundtrip from Savona Italy, the ship rescued 8 seamen from a sinking motor yacht in the middle of the Atlantic Ocean.

 The ship received a distress call from the Portuguese Coast Guard in Delgada asking the Captain to assist a vessel.
-Deliziosa was on her Transatlantic crossing route from Europe to Caribbean (next call port St Johns, Antigua) and had to alter significantly its course.
-The cruise ship made a huge detour, since the distress boat was approx 270 km / 170 ml southeast of its current position then.
+Deliziosa was on her Transatlantic crossing route from Europe to Caribbean (next port of call St Johns, Antigua) and had to alter significantly its course.
+The cruise ship made a huge detour since the distressed boat was approx 270 km / 170 mi southeast of its current position then.
 When the ship arrived at the location, the 8 yachtsmen waited in liferafts.